 Public transport is less recommended due the situation, to again a rental car in Malaga is recommended.

 When will I be able to travel from UK to Malaga?

-Looks like the flights will start to arrive to Malaga airport from July onwards.
+Looks like the flights started to arrive to Malaga airport from July onwards.
 You can read more about latest Malaga airport news in our blog.

 When will you be able to flight to UK?

 You can already fly back to UK since July.

 Post-Covid-19 travel Plans

 Let’s see some suggestions that we will expand as we receive information about activities and trips after the Covid-19 and during the different phases of the de-escalation in Malaga

 One of the options that Spaniards are considering this summer is rural tourism.
 If everything goes as it should, from May 11 or Phase 1, you can make use of tourist accommodation, so you can start enjoying your holidays.